 Truly scientific research started in 1907 by Dante Vaglieri.
 The north-east part of the city was now excavated systematically.
 Vaglieri died in 1913.
 The year before, the first monograph about Ostia had been published: "Ostia, Colonia Romana", by Ludovico Paschetto.
 Important work was also done by the French archaeologist Jerome Carcopino.

 Vaglieri was succeeded by Guido Calza, who was supported by architect Italo Gismondi and inspector Raffaele Finelli.
 Slowly more ruins were unearthed.
 In 1930 a supplement to the CIL appeared.
 In 1938 one-third of the city had been excavated.
 But then extensive, hurried excavations began, lasting until 1942.
 The initiator was Mussolini, who wanted to present Ostia during a world-fair (Esposizione Universale di Roma (EUR)).
 The excavated area was more than doubled.
-More than 600.000 cubic metres of earth were removed, that reached a height of 4 to 12 metres above the ancient street level.
+More than 600.000 cubic metres of earth were removed, that had reached a height of 4 to 12 metres above the ancient street level.
 Needless to say that much information was not recorded during these five years.
 The world-fair never took place.
 Calza died in 1946.

 In Scavi di Ostia I the nomenclature of Ostian buildings was standardized.
 In antiquity Ostia was divided in five regions, but we do not know their borders.
 The excavators too divided the city in five regions, and furthermore in blocks (insulae) and buildings.
 An example of the numbering system is: Tempio d'Ercole (Temple of Hercules), I,XV,5 = building 5 in block 15 in region 1.